vusd/fakemark/README.md

 As a general design guide: FakeMark is intended to be dead-simple to implement (one of the reasons a "Blue F" was chosen is that a baseline implementation can be done to any image by simply adding four rectangles in two colors).
-We welcome all suggestions, but explicitly favor any proposal not increasing the complexity of deploying FaceMark.
+We welcome all suggestions, but explicitly favor any proposal not increasing the complexity of deploying FakeMark.